voltrondata-labs/benchmarks/README.md

 [Conbench server](https://conbench.ursa.dev/).

-On each commit to the main [Arrow](https://github.com/apache/arrow) branch, the C++, Python, and R benchmarks are run on a variety of physical benchmarking machines & EC2 instances of different sizes, and the results are published to Conbench.
+On each commit to the main [Arrow](https://github.com/apache/arrow) branch, the C++, Python, Java, and R benchmarks are run on a variety of physical benchmarking machines & EC2 instances of different sizes, and the results are published to Conbench.
 Additionally, benchmarks can also be run on an Arrow pull request by adding a GitHub comment with